KarolinaD95/My-Portfolio/README.md

 - :zap: With a keen eye for design and a dedication to crafting clean and efficient code, I aim to create digital experiences that delight users. <br>
 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/karolina-maria-dabrowska/)

+### :hammer_and_wrench: Languages and Tools :

+Here are some of the skills and technologies I'm proficient in:

+- HTML/CSS
+- JavaScript
+- TypeScript
+- React
+- Angular
+- Node.js
+- UI/UX Design

 ## Projects

 Here are some of the projects I've worked on: